Confused about what to pack for China? Don’t worry – I’ve got you covered for every season and scenario.

 I personally don’t bring guidebooks with me to China, but I know lots of people who swear by them.
 Try bringing an electronic version if you can.

-China is a huge country, so the weather is extremely variable.
+China is a huge country, and the weather is extremely variable.

 When you travel across the country, you can experience almost arctic temperatures in the north as well as tropical heat in the south.